ArchiveBox/ArchiveBox/README.md

 > ***[Contact our team](https://zulip.archivebox.io/#narrow/stream/167-enterprise/topic/welcome/near/1191102)** if your institution/org wants to use ArchiveBox professionally.*
 >
-> - setup & support, custom features, hashing & audit logging, backups, chain-of-custody setup, etc.
+> - setup & support, custom features, security help, hashing & audit logging for chain-of-custody, etc.
 > - for **individuals**, **NGOs**, **academia**, **governments**, **journalism**, **law**, and more...

 *We are a 🏛️ 501(c)(3) nonprofit and all our work goes towards supporting open-source development.*